 Accounts Receivable.
-Accounts receivable (net of allowance for doubtful accounts) at June 30, 2006 was \$1.5 million, as compared to \$7.6 million at December 31, 2005.
-The 80% decrease in the accounts receivable balance at June 30, 2006 is primarily due to the collection of accounts receivable outstanding at December 31, 2005.
+Accounts receivable (net of allowance for doubtful accounts) at September 30, 2006 was \$2.4 million, as compared to \$7.6 million at December 31, 2005.
+The 69% decrease in the accounts receivable balance at September 30, 2006 is primarily due to the collection of accounts receivable outstanding at December 31, 2005.
 Currently, we do not have any significant concerns related to accounts receivable or collections.

 Liabilities.
-Total liabilities were \$25.3 million at June 30, 2006, \$2.6 million higher than at December 31, 2005.
-The change in total liabilities is primarily due to the \$5.4 million loan received from Crown Bank on January 4, 2006, \$894,000 in increased borrowings on the Tanabe loan, and receipt of the \$2.0 million Meda milestone payment, recorded as deferred revenue in the first quarter of 2006, partially offset by the reduction of liabilities, including the payment of accrued licensing fees to Tanabe of \$2.0 million in 2006.
+Total liabilities were \$24.5 million at September 30, 2006, \$1.9 million higher than at December 31, 2005.
+The change in total liabilities is primarily due to the \$5.4 million loan received from Crown Bank on January 4, 2006, \$1.1 million in increased borrowings on the Tanabe loan, and receipt of the \$2.0 million MEDA milestone payment, recorded as deferred revenue in the first quarter of 2006, partially offset by the reduction of liabilities, including the payment of accrued licensing fees to Tanabe of \$2.0 million in 2006.

 We have entered into manufacturing agreements with suppliers to purchase raw materials.
-As of June 30, 2006, our remaining commitment under these agreements is to purchase a minimum of \$3.8 million of product from 2006 through 2008.
-In the first quarter of 2006, the Company recorded a \$762,000 loss contingency for excess inventory related to a purchase commitment of alprostadil that it expects to receive in the third quarter of 2006.
+As of September 30, 2006, our remaining commitment under these agreements is to purchase a minimum of \$3.1 million of product from 2006 through 2008.
+In the first quarter of 2006, we recorded a \$762,000 loss contingency for excess inventory related to a purchase commitment of alprostadil that we received in the third quarter of 2006.
 Should our inventory of raw materials exceed our future production needs, it may be necessary to write-off any additional excess inventory.

-In February 2004, we entered into exclusive licensing agreements with Acrux Limited and a subsidiary of Acrux under which we have agreed to develop and commercialize Testosterone MDTS (metered-dose transdermal spray) and Evamist in the United States for various female health applications.
+In February 2004, we entered into exclusive licensing agreements with Acrux Limited and a subsidiary of Acrux under which we have agreed to develop and commercialize Testosterone MDTS (metered-dose transdermal spray) and EvaMist in the United States for various female health applications.
 Under the terms of the agreements, we agreed to pay to Acrux combined licensing fees of \$3.0 million, up to \$4.3 million for the achievement of certain clinical development milestones, up to \$6.0 million for achieving product approval milestones, and royalties on net sales in the United States upon commercialization of each product.
-In particular, a \$1.0 million milestone payment will be due to Acrux upon the submission of a New Drug Application ("NDA") to the FDA for Evamist, which we anticipate filing in the second half of 2006.
+We made a \$1.0 million clinical development milestone payment to Acrux in October 2006 related to the submission of an NDA to the FDA for EvaMist and we will owe an additional \$3.0 million product approval milestone payment upon approval of this NDA.

 Operating Activities.
-Our operating activities used \$10.3 million and \$11.4 million of cash during the six months ended June 30, 2006 and 2005, respectively.
-During the first six months of 2006, our net operating loss of \$14.7 million was offset by a \$6.2 million reduction in our accounts receivable due to the collection of monies owed to us, and a \$2.4 million increase in accrued and other liabilities, primarily due to the \$2.0 million milestone payment received from Meda in the first quarter of 2006.
-These reductions were in turn offset by use of cash due to the reduction of accrued research, clinical and licensing fees of \$2.9 million, and accounts payable of \$1.1 million, primarily due to the timing of payments.
-During the first six months of 2005, our net operating loss of \$17.5 million was offset by an \$8.4 million reduction in our accounts receivable due to the collection of monies owed to us which in turn was offset by a \$1.2 million increase in inventory to support sales anticipated in the last half of 2005 and a \$997,000 increase in accounts payable, primarily due to the timing of payments.
+Our operating activities used \$18.2 million and \$18.0 million of cash during the nine months ended September 30, 2006 and 2005, respectively.
+During the first nine months of 2006, our net operating loss of \$20.8 million was partially offset by a \$5.3 million reduction in our accounts receivable due to the collection of monies owed to us, which in turn was offset by use of cash to pay accrued research, clinical and licensing fees of \$3.0 million.
+During the first nine months of 2005, our net operating loss of \$23.4 million was offset by a \$7.7 million reduction in our accounts receivable due to the collection of monies owed to us, which in turn was offset by a \$1.3 million increase in inventory to support sales anticipated in the last three months of 2005 and a \$770,000 decrease in the accrued chargeback reserve, primarily due to decreases in the quantity of units sold subject to chargeback, as the wholesalers work down their inventories resulting from the buy-in of MUSE in advance of the price increase in late 2005.